My machine is leaking

 If you find that your ECM Classika PID is leaking, be it from the portafilter, steam wand, the boiler, or from the bottom of the machine, review the following to troubleshoot the issue.

 Is coffee coming up and over the portafilter?

 - For the average home user, the group gasket should be replaced about every six months to a year.
 When the group gasket is worn out, it becomes hard, and no longer creates a good seal between the portafilter and the group head, so you may begin to notice some leaking.
 When a group gasket is really old, it can be extremely difficult to remove from the machine, so even if you don't experience any leaking, replacing the group gasket on a yearly basis is a good idea.
 The document attached at the end of this article titled "Replacing The Group Gasket On Your E61 Machine" shows how to replace the group gasket and shower screen.
 You don't have to replace the screen once a year, as typically it can simply be cleaned.

 Is the leak coming from the lever arm of the machine?

-There are 2 o rings in the lever of the machine.
+- There are two o-rings in the lever of the machine.
 One or both of them may have blown out.
-They can wear, tear or twist onto each other.
 You can take apart the lever, and check to see if they are worn.
-If they seem to be ok, you can lubricate them and see if that resolves the leak.
+If they seem to be okay, you can lubricate them and see if that resolves the leak.
 If they are destroyed, they are also easy to replace and very cheap.

 Is it steaming from above the machine through the vents on top?